magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_on-meditation.md

 They can enter very deep samādhi quickly, but not having much wisdom, they can not catch their defilements; they don’t know them.
 They can’t solve their problems.
-But regardless of whichever approach we use, we must do away with wrong thinking, leaving only We must get rid of confusion, leaving only peace.
+But regardless of whichever approach we use, we must do away with wrong thinking, leaving only right view.
+We must get rid of confusion, leaving only peace.
 Either way we end up at the same place.
 There are these two sides to practice, but these two things, calm and insight, go together.
 We can’t do away with either of them.
 They must go together.

-That which ‘looks over’ the various factors which arise in meditation is mindfulness.
+That which ‘looks over’ the various factors which arise in meditation is sati, mindfulness.
 This sati is a condition which, through practise, can help other factors to arise.
 Sati is life.
 Whenever we don’t have sati, when we are heedless, it’s as if we are dead.
 If we have no sati, then our speech and actions have no meaning.
 Sati is simply recollection.
 It’s a cause for the arising of self-awareness and wisdom.
 Whatever virtues we have cultivated are imperfect if lacking in sati.
 Sati is that which watches over us while standing, walking, sitting and lying.
 Even when we are no longer in samādhi, sati should be present throughout.

 Whatever we do, we take care.
 A sense of shame[^1] will arise.
 We will feel ashamed about the things we do which aren’t correct.
 As shame